 6. Select the cultivar if you know it.

-7. For forum link, go to your posting, right click the posting number and select Copy Link Location or Copy Target Location, or something like that), paste it in
+7. For Forum URL(s), go to your posting, right click the posting number and select Copy Link Location or Copy Target Location, or something like that), paste it in

-8. For image link, go to your posting, right click the tree photo (hopefully there will be one) and select the same thing – Link Location or Target Location, paste it in.
+8. For Image URL(s), go to your posting, click the tree photo (hopefully there will be one), then right click and select the same thing – Link Location or Target Location, paste it in.
 One is fine; you can link to a second photo if you want by clicking the + sign.